Ennomines

 (NCBI-index: 722659)

-The Common White Wave (Cabera pusaria) resembles the Common Wave (Cabera exanthemata) but has greyer transverse lines that are also almost straight on the forewing.
-The three silver-grey cross lines on the forewing are more clearly visible than the two on the hindwing.
-Sometimes one or more lines may be missing.
+The Common White Wave (Cabera pusaria) resembles the Common Wave (Cabera exanthemata) but has greyer transverse lines almost straight on the forewing.
+The three silver-grey cross lines on the forewing are more clearly visible than those on the hindwing.
+Sometimes, one or more lines may be missing.
 The wingspan is 25-28mm.
 The flight period is from April to September in two generations.
 The one I spotted first had just crawled out of the cocoon.
 The wings were not yet fully unfolded and dried.
 Host plant: Birch and Alder.
 Dutch name: Witte grijsbandspanner.
 Frisian name:

 Flying period: